 Every surgeon recognizes that the deep fat layers contribute to aging, but most techniques do not completely release the deeper layers and rely on sutures to “drag” the deeper layers.
 Unfortunately, this can result in unequal tension, or a skin pull that is too tight, and those characteristics are the hallmark of a “surgical” appearance.

 By fully releasing and elevating deeper tissues at selected points, I’m able to avoid stretching or pulling the skin unnecessarily.
 This is called a deep-plane lift, and it involves manipulating tissue and muscle below the SMAS layer (the superficial muscular aponeurotic system).
 Elevating and repositioning these deeper tissues along with the skin reduces tension on the surface and creates more natural-looking results.
-You can see these excellent results by browsing through my facelift patients’ before-and-after photos.
+You can see these excellent results by browsing through my facelift patients’ before-and-after photos and taking a look at the results shown below:

 This method also produces results that last much longer.
 Even if a surgeon gets a natural look from a facelift that relies on sutures to “drag” the deeper layers, those tissues have not had their underlying anatomy changed, and the results tend to relapse earlier.
 By starting from a deeper level, I build a strong foundation for results that usually last a decade or longer.